• Skip to primary navigation

 Originally these cookies were far spicier than they are today.
 Pepparkakor means pepper biscuits, not ingefärakakor – ginger biscuits, because they contained lots of pepper.
 Nowadays many modern recipes do not contain any pepper at all and neither does mine.
 In my method cinnamon and ground cloves dominate with background flavours of ginger and cardamom.

-These delicate cookies are very simple to make but fresh spices are crucial to the taste, especially the cardamom.
-Buy the whole pods or the seeds and grind as you need them.
-Store small amounts if you don’t bake that often as stale spices loose their flavour.
-The dough itself takes less than half an hour to make, however it must rest in the fridge overnight before you can roll and stamp out the shapes.
-Pepparkakor should be very thin, on the other hand, if you wish to hang them on your tree, I would recommend making them a little thicker.
+These delicate cookies are very simple to make, but fresh spices are crucial to the taste.
+Buy the cardamom pods or the seeds and grind them as you need.
+Store small amounts if you don’t bake that often, as stale spices lose their flavour.
+The dough itself takes less than half an hour to make; however, it must rest in the fridge overnight before you can roll and stamp out the shapes.
+Pepparkakor should be very thin.
+On the other hand, if you wish to hang them on your tree, I would recommend making them a little thicker.

-It might surprise you to know that these ginger thins are truly delicious topped with a slice of creamy blue cheese, such as gorgonzola or St Agur cheese.
+It might surprise you to know that these ginger thins are truly delicious topped with a slice of creamy blue cheese, such as Stilton or gorgonzola.
 Try it, is so good!

 Print Recipe